nechamielboim/js-project-mario/README.md

 # js-project-mario
-## in my priject the mario need to collect money
+## in my project the mario need to collect money
 have fun!!!